israe-angel/israe-angel/README.md

 ## Hi there 👋

-**israe-angel/israe-angel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 🔭 I’m currently working on building beautiful and responsive websites using **HTML, CSS, and JavaScript**.

-Here are some ideas to get you started:
+- 🌱 I’m currently learning **React** and **frontend best practices** to become a professional web developer.

-- 🔭 I’m currently working on ...
+- 👯 I’m looking to collaborate on **open-source frontend projects** or **web design initiatives**.
-- 🌱 I’m currently learning ...
+- 🤔 I’m looking for help with **advanced JavaScript concepts and landing my first remote job**.
-- 👯 I’m looking to collaborate on ...
+- 💬 Ask me about **web development, design tools, or anything creative-tech related**.
-- 🤔 I’m looking for help with ...
+- 📫 How to reach me: israeboulaich2003@gmail.com
-- 💬 Ask me about ...
+- 😄 Pronouns: **She/Her**
-- 📫 How to reach me: ...
+- ⚡ Fun fact: I love mixing design and code — and I sometimes sketch website ideas before building them!

-- 😄 Pronouns: ...
+## About Me

-- ⚡ Fun fact: ...
+Hi there!
+I'm a passionate and curious learner diving deep into the world of tech.
+I enjoy building web experiences that are not only functional but also visually engaging.
+I'm especially interested in frontend development, design, and the intersection of creativity and code.